Louis-33/Bioc0035/README.md

 This the code that I've used to analyse the results.
-Please run the actual czi file to check whether the code is working.
+Please run the normal and rotonone thresholding files to check the code.